 1. Review Your Life Insurance Options

 You probably had life insurance when your kids were little.
 You knew that if you died while they were still dependents, they would need to replace your income.
 Now, they do not need you to pay their bills and maintain their household (hopefully), but they can still benefit from your life insurance.
 If you served your country, see what military life insurance offers.
-Talk to your agent to decide what is right for your situation and if it’s the right choice for your family.
+Talk to your agent to decide what is right for your situation and if it’s the right choice for your family, including any financial assistance you may want to provide.

 2. Create an Estate Plan

 You may think only wealthy families need estate plans, but nothing could be further from the truth.
+Estate plans can also include provisions for financial assistance to support your children’s future needs.
 Creating a plan is a way for you to preserve your legacy, and continue to care for your descendants when you are gone.
 Depending on your circumstances, you may need a will, a trust, a living will (focused on medical care rather than inheritance), and a power of attorney.
 Consult an estate planning specialist to determine what is best for you and your family.

 3. Prepare for Your Retirement

 Caring for yourself is a way to care for your children.
+By securing your own financial future, you may also be in a better position to offer financial assistance to your adult children if needed.
 If you provide for yourself into your retirement years, you will not be a burden to your children.
 Prepare for your retirement by starting early and saving consistently.
 If your employer offers a retirement plan, participate to the maximum allowed.
 If your job doesn’t offer retirement benefits, open an account of your own.
 Preparing your relationships for retirement is important, too!

 4. Give Their Retirement a Boost

 Many young people fail to plan for their retirement.
 It seems so far away and there are so many exciting ways to spend money now.
-You can help your children start saving now, while time is on their side.
+You can help your adult child’s retirement savings by opening an individual retirement account for them.
 Open an individual retirement account with any amount your child would be allowed to contribute, based on his or her annual income (see IRS rules for details).
 Once the account is established, your child may be inspired to contribute as well.
 Sometimes people just need to get over the initial hassle of opening the account.
 Even if your children never add a cent, the money you contribute will grow for decades and should double many times over.

 You can open an account for your grandchildren, too, if they qualify.
 The account owner needs to have earned income, but it does not have to be documented on a W-2.
 Income from babysitting, mowing lawns, or tutoring the neighbor counts.